The SafeWise team is pleased to release the ninth annual Safest Cities report.

 Violent crime in Utah: Fear vs. reality

-Utahns are 11% less worried about crime and safety than Americans in most other states—and 72% say Utah is a safe state to call home.
-Experience with violent crime tripled to 12% in this year's survey compared to the previous survey year (4%) but remained below the national levels (US 15%).
-When it comes to which crime Utahns fear could happen to them, gun violence and violent crime are the least worrying.
+Utahns are 30% less worried about violent crime than Americans in most other states—and 63% say Utah is a safe state to call home.
+Experience with violent crime grew by 25% in this year's survey—15% reported an experience compared to 12% the previous survey year—matching the national level (US 15%).
+When it comes to which crimes Utahns fear could happen to them, gun violence and violent crime are the least worrying.

-- Rape makes up a significantly higher percentage of violent crimes in Utah than it does nationally (25% versus 11% nationwide)—it's 43% in safest cities.
+- Rape makes up a significantly higher percentage of violent crimes in Utah than it does nationally (22% versus 11% nationwide)—shockingly, rape accounts for 32% of violent crime in the state's safest cities.

-- 34% of Utahns use some form of personal protection like a stun gun or pepper spray (US 39%).
+- 36% of Utah respondents use some form of personal protection like a stun gun or pepper spray (US 36%).

-- The top form of personal protection used by Utah respondents this survey year was a pocket knife (44%).
-This is higher than the national average of 43%.
+- The top form of personal protection used by Utah respondents this survey year was a pocket knife (53%), followed by pepper spray (47%) and concealed firearms (44%).

 Attitudes about gun violence in Utah